HAVE YOUR SAY: save householders from "woodstove regret"

 🔥“We thought it was eco-friendly but how wrong we were!
 We feel we were misled by the industry promoting them.”

-And our in-depth explainer on woodstoves can be seen here:
+Our in-depth explainer on woodstoves can be seen here:

-The proposals for woodstoves already installed are inadequate.
-About 12% of homes already have woodstoves, and these may last for 20-30 years.
+Regardless of possible Government changes to rules for future purchases, the homes that already have woodstoves may continue to use them for 20-30 years.
 They will continue to emit ultrafine particles: that is a potential 3.5 million homes where people, pets and local wildlife are at risk.
-More than 90% of those homes already have a separate heat source; if they stopped using woodstoves, it could save the NHS £54m.

 The proposed changes fail to implement the Climate Change Committee’s recommendations that wood-burning stoves in homes should be phased out because of the carbon they emit.
 Wood burning smoke also contains fine particle air pollution (PM2.5), which is widely seen as the air pollutant that has the most devastating impact on human health.